kunalbade/test_26012021/README.md

 4 (Optional) Debug_query
 this query/script will help you to run the procedure from the database without any front end involvement. this can be used to test the various inputs and the results.

+5. Open the project. update the web config appropriately and run the project. start page will open in the browser with required text fields and drop down values. once the values in the drop down are change, the premium value will be fetched from the procedure and will be displayed.